We Removed the Compressors. You’re Welcome.

 - Larger storage capacity per footprint can save up to 70 percent sample storage cost per square meter/foot of floor space.

 - Minimal annual maintenance and extremely low lifetime service costs have been proven by thousands of freezers in service.

 Unparalleled commitment to environmental sustainability

-Our facility’s Zero Waste-Certification is not a mere symbol or marketing pitch; it’s a reflection of the core values upon which we were founded.
+Our facility’s Zero Waste efforts and policies are not a mere symbol or marketing pitch; it’s a reflection of the core values upon which we were founded.
 We have always brought sustainability and energy efficiency to the research community because it is the right thing to do for the environment, and our Zero Waste facility is an extension of the products we provide.
 Every ultra-low freezer we manufacture supports climate action goals by using 100 percent natural refrigerants, while also delivering the industry’s lowest energy consumption and smallest operating carbon footprint.